 “They are all innocent until proven guilty.
 But not me.
 I am a liar until I am proven honest”.

 -Louise O’Neill (n.d.)

-India is a patriarchal society.
-The institution of marriage is considered a sacrament and it is an integral part of our social institutions.
+The institution of marriage is considered a sacrament in India and is integral to our social institutions.
 However, legislators have successfully fled from their responsibilities in relation to the protection of married women above eighteen years of age from their own spouses.
 Regressive culture of our society is evident from cases where marital rape is considered as an individual case, a personal cause and not a public cause.